The History of the Ford Mustang

 The third brake light design was first introduced in Mustangs in 1986.

 Vintage 1980s Mustang advertising

 Since the 1980s ended with a bang, Ford opted not to introduce any major mechanical or style alterations to the Mustang at the start of a new decade.
-1993 was a big year when three limited edition Mustangs were released by Ford: a white-on-white convertible, a yellow LX 5.0L convertible with a white interior, and a new model of Cobra Mustang sold mid-year.
+1993 was a big year when three limited-edition Mustangs were released by Ford: a white-on-white convertible, a yellow LX 5.0L convertible with a white interior, and a new model of Cobra Mustang sold mid-year.
 The 1990s hit its peak when the Mustang debuted with a brand-new body in 1994, while still utilizing the beloved Fox platform.

-Vehicle sales dropped in the early 90s recession, affecting the Mustang’s popularity.
+Regarding 90s sales, there was a drop due to the early 90s recession, affecting the Mustang’s popularity.
 Mustang production decreased as a result, although diehard fans continued to support classic and modern Mustang sales.

 Ford made minor changes to please awaiting customers in new aluminum wheels on the 1991 Mustang.
 In spite of a slump in sales, Mustangs were still a preferred choice for drivers because of their affordable price.

 Ford introduced the Mach III concept car with sculpted carbon fiber body panels to elongate the hood, coupled with a short rear deck, dual cockpit, and three-spoke steering wheel.
 The Mach III was inspired by the original 1965 Mustang.